Hasan-aga/hasan-aga.github.io/_posts/2024-09-25-how-java-hashmap-handles-collisions.md

       this makes sense because doing two `put` operations with the exact key should result in overwriting the value.

-   2. if the key of the first node and current key are different and the existing value is a tree (not a linked list):  we insert a new value into the tree
+   2. If the key of the first node and current key are different and the existing value is a tree (not a linked list):  we insert a new value into the tree

-   3. if the key of the first node and current key are different and the existing value is a linked list: we traverse the linked list until we find the end, then we insert a new node into the linked list at the end. we also handle the case where the size of the linked list is larger than a threshold and in that case we convert to tree (tree works better than really large linked lists)
+   3. If the key of the first node and current key are different and the existing value is a linked list: we traverse the linked list until we find the end, then we insert a new node into the linked list at the end. we also handle the case where the size of the linked list is larger than a threshold and in that case we convert to tree (tree works better than really large linked lists)
       ```java
       for (int binCount = 0; ; ++binCount) {
           if ((e = p.next) == null) {